Banda-Manjunatha/E_Commerce/README.md

 # Trendify: A Trendy E-commerce Platform (MERN Stack)

+## Project Demo

+In addition to the code, you can also explore a video presentation of the Trendify project on LinkedIn: [link to your LinkedIn video presentation.](https://www.linkedin.com/feed/update/urn:li:activity:7173709674586787842/) This video provides a visual walkthrough of the platform's functionalities and user experience.

 ## Project Description

-- Trendify is a full-stack e-commerce platform built using the MERN stack (MongoDB, Express, React, Node.js).
+Trendify is a full-stack e-commerce platform built using the MERN stack (MongoDB, Express, React, Node.js).
 This project demonstrates my proficiency in developing a secure, scalable, and user-friendly online shopping experience for trendy clothing items.

 ## Key Skills Highlighted